Isabelle Ranger

 The assessment helps us understand the specific demands of your job and tailor treatment to ensure a safe and lasting return to work under the CNESST program.

-Access to care and reimbursements
+Access to healthcare and reimbursement

-IVAC Program (criminal acts)
+IVAC Program (Criminal Offenses)

 The physical consequences of a criminal act can include muscle pain, stiffness, or more complex injuries.